ecociel/mcp-app-python/README.md

 # mcp-app-python — OpenAI App with HTML Widget

+If you’ve heard about MCP or OpenAI Apps and wondered:

+  “How do I actually write a OpenAI app and ChatGPT to show my own custom interface(widget)?”

+  …this repo gives you the shortest path to a functioning example.

+Developers can use it to:

+  1. Understand the entire workflow end-to-end

+  2. Use it as a template for real projects

+  3. Learn best practices through a minimal code example

+  4. Extend it into serious tools (file browsers, dashboards, dev tools, agents, etc.)

+This is the fastest way to go from zero → working custom UI inside ChatGPT.

+This repository demonstrates a minimal, production-ready **MCP (Model Context Protocol)** server that exposes a custom HTML widget directly inside ChatGPT using OpenAI’s new App Widgets system.

+It is designed as a clear, practical starting point for developers who want to:

+  1. Build custom UI components that appear inside ChatGPT

+  2. Serve local interactive dashboards or interfaces to the model

+  3. Understand how to expose MCP tools, resources, and widgets

+  4. Run a local OpenAI app that ChatGPT can interact with through secure MCP protocols

+If you're curious about how to make ChatGPT show your own UI, this repo shows the simplest possible working example.

+---
 This repository demonstrates a minimal **MCP (Model Context Protocol)** server written in Python that exposes a single tool and an HTML widget resource.
 The widget is a small interactive HTML file (`widget.html`) that can be rendered by a client when the tool runs.
 The server uses a `FastMCP` helper and a small set of MCP types to register tools and resources and to handle resource and tool requests.

 ---